 In this guide, I’ll detail everything you need to know about Apo Island, from logistics to inspiration for things to do, as well as some great underwater photos that I captured on my visit.

 About Apo Island

 Firstly, you won’t want to confuse Apo Island with Apo Reef.
-Apo Reef is the largest coral reef in the Philippines and it’s located off the coast of Mindoro in the Philippines.
+Apo Reef is the largest coral reef in the archipelago and it’s located off the coast of Mindoro, another island in the Philippines.